 CIV.
 DHPP.
 Lepto.
 It’s easy to get lost in the alphabet soup of vaccine acronyms and abbreviations.
 But when it comes to keeping your dog healthy, what vaccines does he actually need and how often?
 Vaccines aren’t one size fits all, so we’ll try to break down some of the confusion around your pup’s vaccination plan.

-Vaccinations for dogs and cats are generally split into ‘core’ vaccines and ‘non-core’ vaccines.
+Vaccinations for pets are generally split into ‘core’ vaccines and ‘non-core’ vaccines.
 Core vaccinations include inoculations like the Rabies vaccine; these are vaccines that just about every dog and cat should receive throughout their life.
 Non-core vaccines are sometimes called ‘lifestyle’ vaccines because they depend on the lifestyle of the individual pet.
 For example, if your dog doesn’t live in an area with rattlesnakes, he wouldn’t be a good fit for the vaccine that protects against rattlesnake venom!
 Let’s break down the vaccines your dog may receive.

 The most familiar of the vaccinations available to your dog, the Rabies vaccine protects against this lethal virus that affects the brains of infected mammals.
 The most common method of transmission is via the saliva of an infected animal.
 Because of the seriousness of this almost always fatal disease, the Rabies vaccine is a core vaccine and is required by law for all dogs.
 Your pet will receive this vaccine between the ages of 12 and 16 weeks, 1 year later, and then every 3 years.